Discover more from The Retroist

 Activision Decathalon is a very interesting game.
 One that has so much going for it and yet one looming large problem — a problem that if you have played this game before, you MUST remember (some trauma cannot be forgotten).
 Let me start off by talking about some of the positives of this exciting title by Activision.

 1. The game looks great.
-Colorful and interesting to look at.
+Colorful and exciting to look at.
 The main athlete in the game looks just like a real athlete.
 The little guy is packed with 4..count em 4 colors, people.
 They did not skimp.
 Nosiree Bob.

 2. The sound is decent and even has some music.
-VCS audio is almost never something you write home about, even in the late stages of its life (1983), but this is decent (decent is good when i comes to VCS sound).
+VCS audio is almost never something you write home about, even in the late stages of its life (1983), but this is decent (decent is good when it comes to VCS sound).

 3. The game allows up to 4 people to play it.
 That in alone would have made me stop and read the box a second time back in the day and would have made me buy it if I had the money or 3 friends.